Looking at creating a Trust? Here’s some valuable terminology you’ll probably hear throughout the process!

 The renunciation or refusal to accept a gift or bequest or the receipt of insurance proceeds, retirement benefits, and the like under a beneficiary designation in order to allow the property to pass to alternate takers.
 To be a qualified disclaimer and thereby not treated as a gift by the disclaimant (the person who makes the disclaimer), the disclaimer must be made within nine months and before the disclaimant has accepted any interest in the property in order to avoid a tax triggering event.
 In light of the current high gift and estate tax exemption amounts, it may be feasible in many instances to disclaim even after that time period to accomplish non-tax goals.

-Pour over will – A will used in conjunction with a revocable trust to pass title at death to property not transferred to the trust during lifetime.
+A Will used in conjunction with a revocable trust to pass title at death to property not transferred to the trust during lifetime.

 The assets placed in the trust for the benefit of the beneficiaries are often referred to as the trust property, principal or corpus.